team23/b5/README.md

 b5 in addition provides some modules to ease the usage of some common tools used in web development (like [npm](docs/modules/npm.md), [composer](docs/modules/composer.md), [pipenv](docs/modules/pipenv.md), [docker](docs/modules/docker.md), …).
-In addition it tries to already define some [common task names](docs/03_common_tasks.md) to introduce a good convention for your task naming schema.
-This will allow new developers to get on working on the projects faster - not needing to care to much about the project setup itself.
+In addition it defines some [common task names](docs/03_common_tasks.md) to introduce a good convention for your task naming schema.
+This will allow new developers to get on board faster - not need to care too much about the project setup itself.

 You may pass parameters to your tasks like `b5 some_task some_parameter` and use normal bash parameter handling to use these parameters (`$1`, or better `${1}`).
 Please note that b5 will abort when accessing a non existent parameter, use bash default values when necessary (`${1:-default}`).

 **Hint:** You may add a file called Taskfile.local (`build/Taskfile.local`) for all your personal tasks.
 Make sure to never add this file to git.
 Please be sure to add this file to your .gitignore.
 Otherwise you might